perfsonar/docs/_sources/install_small_node_details.rst.txt

 System Requirements
 ===================

-ARM-based devices seem to work best running Ubuntu, while the slightly larger, $200-class nodes will usually work with CentOS, Debian or Ubuntu.
+ARM-based devices seem to work best running Ubuntu, while the slightly larger, $200-class nodes will usually work with EL, Debian or Ubuntu.
 The :doc:`perfsonar-testpoint <install_options>` bundle works on CentOS 7 and Ubuntu 18/20, and Debian 10.
 We provide compatible Debian packages for 6 different hardware architectures:

   * 64-bit (amd64)
   * ARMv7 and up (armhf) - not recommended for the full testpoint bundle